LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/type-conversion.rst

     console.log(Number("23bottles"));

 This example shows that a string has to be a syntactically legal number for conversion to go as expected.
-If it is no you'll get ``NaN``, which stands for "not a number."
+Examples of such strings are ``"34"`` or ``"-2.5"``.
+If the value cannot be cleanly converted to a number then ``NaN`` will be returned, which stands for "not a number."

 .. index:: NaN